penk/penkesu/index.md

 About the keyboard:

-- The keyboard is called `Koda`, which was originally designed by [larrbo](https://github.com/larrbo/odd-rocket/) and released under Creative Commons BY-NC-SA 4.0 License.
+- The keyboard is called `Koda`, which us originally designed by [larrbo](https://github.com/larrbo/odd-rocket/) and released under Creative Commons BY-NC-SA 4.0 License.
 I tweaked the layouts so it fits my need and looks closer to the `Planck`
 - If one wishes to use other 40% keyboard for the build, it can be done by editing the CAD file and adjusting the compartment size in the chassis
 - A thin metal sheet was [gluded to the base](https://twitter.com/penk/status/1489810591628034048) as the counterweight, your mileage may vary depending on how you like the weight distribution

 For the keycaps:

-- The keycaps are [printed with a laser engraver](https://twitter.com/penk/status/1477140916565843968), more information about this can be found with keywords [laser dye-sub keycaps](https://www.youtube.com/watch?v=qqAspFVRZNk)
+- The keycaps' legends were [printed with a laser engraver](https://twitter.com/penk/status/1477140916565843968), and I used a [black dip powder for nails](https://twitter.com/penk/status/1475763655212138499) as pigment
-- I used a [black dip powder for nails](https://twitter.com/penk/status/1475763655212138499) as pigment and the typeface is `Trade Gothic Bold Condensed No. 20`
+- This method is called [laser dye-sub keycaps](https://www.youtube.com/watch?v=qqAspFVRZNk)
 - There are custom printing services for keycaps e.g. [yushakobo.jp](https://shop.yushakobo.jp/collections/services/products/keycap-laser-marking)

 ## The Assembly